tstapler/espouse/README.md

 # Espouse, a theme for [Hugo](https://gohugo.io/)

-The goal of *Espouse* is to provide a rich base for hosting my peronal website.
+The goal of *Espouse* is to provide a rich base for hosting my personal website.

 More to come